thibmeu/draft-meunier-privacypass-reverse-flow-informational/draft-meunier-privacypass-reverse-flow.md

 > The structure and semantics of the TokenRequest and TokenResponse messages depend on the issuance protocol and token type being used.

-The introducion of Privacy Pass issuance protocol based on Anonymous credential, such as {{PRIVACYPASS-ARC}} or {{PRIVACYPASS-ACT}}, modifies `TokenRequest` to use `CredentialRequest` instead.
+The introduction of Privacy Pass issuance protocol based on Anonymous credential, such as {{PRIVACYPASS-ARC}} or {{PRIVACYPASS-ACT}}, modifies `TokenRequest` to use `CredentialRequest` instead.

-Upon receiving an `TokenResponse`, the Client has to finalise the `Token` so it can be presented to an origin.
+Upon receiving an `TokenResponse`, the Client has to finalise the `Token` so it can be presented to an Origin.
 This may be a `Finalisation` for type 0x0002 as defined in {{Section 7 of RFC9578}}, a presentation for {{Section 7 of PRIVACYPASS-ARC}}, or even a refund for {{PRIVACYPASS-ACT}}.

 # Reverse flow with an HTTP header

-This section defines a Reverse Flow, as presented in {{architecture}}, leveraging a new HTTP headers.
+This section defines a Reverse Flow, as presented in {{architecture}}, leveraging a new HTTP header.

 `TokenRequest(Origin)` and `TokenResponse(Origin)` happen through a new HTTP Header `PrivacyPass-Reverse`.
 `PrivacyPass-Reverse` is a base64url ({{RFC4648}}) encoded `GenericBatchTokenRequest` as defined in {{Section 6 of BATCHED-TOKENS}}.